FAIR-by-Design-Methodology/CLARIN-Training/resources/2nd Session/04 Publishing/04_plan.md

 ## Facilitator kit

-Goal: introduce the publishing workflow of the Skills4EOSC Fair by Desing Methodology
+Goal: introduce the publishing workflow of the Skills4EOSC Fair by Design Methodology, the required accompanying files and the implementation of the FAIR Signposting.

 ### Location
 Online